 Active playtimes to contribute toward 60 active minutes.
-All pupils Key indicator 2: The engagement of all pupils in regular physical activity active at playtimes as broken equipment could be replaced straight away, and much more equipment was out on the playground to use.
-Contribution made towards playground markings which encourage activity at £99 - Play Leaders renewed license.
+II pupils Key indicator 2: The engagement of all pupils in regular physical activity Much more children active at playtimes as broken equipment could be replaced straight away, and much more equipment was out on the playground to use.
+Contribution made towards playground markings which encourage activity at playtime. £99 - Play Leaders renewed license.
 Children trained to deliver activities at break times.
-Playground balls and chalks - £328 Basketballs for play time - £269 Goal posts for field for football at break times £760 Sandbags for goal posts for safe football on field at break times £43 Playground markings (e.g. long jump, snakes and ladders, target throws, etc) - £1,020 £28 - floor spots -- ------------ -- --- ---
+Playground balls and chalks - £328 Basketballs for play time - £269 Goal posts for field for football at break times £760 Sandbags for goal posts for safe football on field at break times £43 Playground markings (e.g. long jump, snakes and ladders, target throws, etc) - £1,020 £28 - floor spots -- ----------- -- --- -- --- school competitions so more children aspire to represent the school and participate.profile o raised ac as a tool improved tion in provided by the organiser) and displayed in trophy cabinet. -- ---